walmartlabs/lacinia/docs/tutorial/testing-1.rst

 There's still a place for more focused testing, especially testing of failure scenarios and other edge cases.

-Likewise, as we build up more code in our application outside of Lacinia, such as request authentication and authorization, we may want to exercise our code by sending HTTP requests in from the tests.

 For our first test, we'll do some integration testing; our tests will start at the Lacinia step from the diagram above, and work all the way down to the database instance (running in our Docker container).

-To that mind, we want to start up the schema connected to field resolvers, the ``db`` namespace, and the database itself.
+To that mind, we want to start up the schema connected to field resolvers, and ensure that the resolvers can access the database via the ``:db`` component.
-The easiest way to do this start up a new system, and extract the pieces we need from the running system map.
+The easiest way to do this start up a full, new system, and then extract the necessary components from the running system map.

+Later, as we build up more code in our application outside of Lacinia, such as request authentication and authorization, we may want to exercise our code by sending HTTP requests in from the tests, rather than bypassing HTTP entirely, as we will do in the meantime.

 First Test
 ----------